-Ralien Bekkers is Country Analyst II for the NDC Partnership Support Unit.
+Ralien Bekkers is a Country Specialist for the NDC Partnership Support Unit.
 Her portfolio covers Asia and the Pacific Islands, and she serves as the team expert on these countries’ climate change goals and implementation efforts.
 Her work focuses on tracking in-country developments and identifying opportunities for collaboration to help countries exceed their climate change and sustainable development ambitions.

 For over two years, Ralien served as the Official Dutch Youth Representative on Sustainable Development to the United Nations.
 In 2015, the year the Sustainable Development Goals were adopted and the Paris Climate Agreement was agreed upon, she worked in the Post-2015 Development Planning Unit at the Executive Office of the Secretary-General at the UN Headquarters in New York.